-- Students who transferred in. - Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2021 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021.
+- Students who transferred in. - Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARES Act or unique to the COVID-19 pandemic. - H4 Provide the number of students in the 2022 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2021 and June 30, 2022.
 Exclude students who transferred into your institution.